 |12||Paramount Insurance Company|

 |14||United Healthcare Insurance Company|

 Ohio Health Exchange Rates Information:

 Projected costs from the companies for providing coverage for the required essential health benefits ranged from $282.51 to $577.40 for individual health insurance plans.

 Following shows some rates for different age group and rating area for silver plan, non smoker individual, you can search for rate filing yourself at Ohio department of insurance website at http://insurance.ohio.gov/Company/Pages/RecordsRequest.aspx:

 |Coordinated Health Silver S2000‐30‐70‐6250||10||$221.36||$282.89||$395.34||$600.76|

 See this 2013 federal poverty level table to find out if you can qualify for healthcare subsidies based on your income.
 Although it is a law now to have healthcare coverage in 2014 or pay file at the tax filing time, some people are exclude.
 See this post to find out who is not required to have health insurance in 2014.Looking for Affordable Health Insurance?
-You can use this SINGLE PAGE form to get affordable Ohio health insurance quotes outside exchange and save money.
-If you are above 64 years, then use this link to Get FREE Medicare quotes from the most trusted carriers.
-(Both, our recommended affiliate links)
+You can use this FAST AND EASY form to get affordable Ohio health insurance quotes for obamacare plans and save money.
+(Our recommended affiliate links)